brightsign/BrightAuthor-Plugins/Framerate-Matcher/README.md

 <p><strong>Note</strong>: <em>Players must be installed with firmware version 6.1.76 or later to use this plugin.</em></p>
 <p><strong>Note</strong>: <em>The presentation can contain one video zone only.</em></p>
 ###Video Format Restrictions
 <p>The plugin must be able to probe the framerate of the video file at runtime.
-This means that the plugin will only work with certain video formats:</p>
+This means that the plugin will only work with the following video formats:</p>
 <ul>
 <li>An MP4 container that defines the framerate in the MP4 encapsulation.
 Any video codec in the container will be supported as long as this condition is met.</li>
 <li>The MPEG2-TS container</li>